Skip to main content

 INTRO TO C PROGRAMMING LANGUAGE

-C PROGRAMMING LANGUAGE WAS INVENTED BY 'DENNIS RITCHIE'.
+PROGRAMMING LANGUAGE WAS INVENTED BY 'DENNIS RITCHIE'.

 TODAY WE WILL DISCUSS MANY THINGS ABOUT BASICS OF C PROGRAMMING LANGUAGE.